thatsjustatest/letssee/README.md

 The bot will join the voice channel that you configured when it connects to the server, but obviously you can move it to other voice channels once it joins.
 The text channel is the one the bot will use to listen to commands and announce stuff.
 Keep in mind that all names are case-sensitive!

 Save it with whatever name you want (for instance, "bot.js") and then execute it using Node.JS: `node bot.js`.
 Your bot should now be up and running in your server!

+# Obtaining a YouTube API key
+In order to use the !search command, you must provide the bot with a YouTube API key of your own.
+The process is quite simple:

+1. Register a Google account in the unlikely case you don't have one.
+2. Create a new project in the [YouTube API Dashboard](https://console.developers.google.com/projectselector/apis/api/youtube/overview)
+3. On the top bar, you will find your active project next to the Google logo.
+Select the newly created project if it isn't already and then click Enable to allow the project to use the YouTube API.
+4. Click on "Create Credentials", select "YouTube Data API v3" on the first dialog, "Another UI" on the second and "Public data" on the third.
+Click the blue button and you will receive your key.
+5. Add the following line in your startup script:
+    ```js
+    bot.setYoutubeKey("place your API key here");
+    ```